Journalism & Storytelling

 A degree in Journalism and Media Communication features a powerful multimedia curriculum that invites creativity.
 Required courses inspire communication expertise, critical thinking skills, and conceptual understanding.
-Advanced courses provide specialized media exposure.
-The end result is unlimited potential, as demonstrated by graduates.
+Advanced courses provide specialized media skillsets.
+The department built its curriculum to offer preparation for three broad career fields.

 Students customize a course of study according to their individual goals.
 It starts by building a strong foundation in writing, communication technology, and conceptual understanding.
 Then it's on to a career-specific path through courses in writing, reporting, editing, public relations, advertising, television, web design, and scientific or technical communication, among others.
 Advisers work closely with students to help shape customized skill sets.
 For a list of how courses can apply to specific career tracks, see the department’s career advising supplement.